axeldz05/calculator/README.md

 # calculator
 A basic calculator for The Odin Project.
+[Live Preview](https://axeldz05.github.io/calculator/)